top of page

-An unexpected journey into ancestry, healing and creativity
+An unexpected journey into healing and creativity

 Doug's journey into birdhouse making began in 2018 when he found himself searching for a new creative outlet.
 Always an artistic soul with a deep connection to nature, It was during the pandemic that he fully embraced the art of birdhouse making.
 What started as a therapy and a way of healing quickly grew into a passion, as Doug realized that crafting birdhouses allowed him to blend his love for nature with his artistic skills.